KelvinWSC/HK_WhiskyNav/README.md

 **Whisky image**

 For the development of the neural network, we downloaded images of different whiskies.
-The details of the challenges will be mention in episode 2.
+The details of the challenges will be mentioned in episode 2.

 ![image](https://user-images.githubusercontent.com/80243823/127798879-6dda0ad2-fe75-4058-8d8a-a5072e731fba.png)